 Rights and benefits for military personnel

 The Federal Soldiers and Sailors Civil Relief Act of 1940 protects military members and their families.
 The protection begins when you start service and ends 30 to 90 days after you are discharged.
-It offers the following protections:
+You can learn about the protections it offers below.

 Landlords cannot evict your dependents if your rent is less than $1,200 per month.
 They need to get a court order to do so.
 The court can delay the eviction process for up to three months.